CriusNyx/ETGItemCards/README.md

 For help modding, check out the Enter The Gungeon discord channel.
 They helped me out making this mod, and they can help you too.

+# Alternate Formats
+Item Cards supports different formats now
+Formats can be changed using the command: SetCardFormat format

+Two formats are included:
+* SetCardFormat lite
+* SetCardFormat full

 # Requirements for Programmers
 This mod is build on Mod The Gungeon.
 In order to use this mod, Mod The Gungeon must be installed in the Enter The Gungeon directory.